Integrating AI for Human-Centric Breast Cancer Diagnostics: A Multi-Scale and Multi-View Swin Transformer Framework: Problem Formulation and Proposed Framework

 \subsection{Model Architecture and Training}

-As the pre-processing step, we utilized a well-trained SAM for the segmentation of original mammograms.
+As the pre-processing step, we utilized a well-trained SAM to segment original mammograms.
 This approach is beneficial in enhancing the learning process of the $\FM$ framework by removing the background areas from mammogram images to isolate the breast lobe.

 The extracted breast lobe is then passed into two parallel paths of the proposed $\FM$ framework.
 More specifically, extracted breast areas after pre-processing are down-sampled to ($224, 224$) pixels to reduce the complexity and memory allocation without significant loss of information.
 Afterwards, we leverage a pre-trained Swin Transformer for feature extraction, which is known for its efficacy in processing complex image structures.
 We have also used two different feature fusion strategies to combine the extracted features to be fed to an MLP for the final classification step.